cs-fullstack-master/Python-Assignments-For-Loops/README.md

 Create an array of 4 numbers and print the sum of the numbers.

 ### Exercise 4:
-Use any loop to print all numbers between 0 and 100 that's a multiple of 4.
-Hint: You can find multiples of 4 with (number % 4 == 0)
+Use any loop to print all numbers between 0 and 100 that are even.
+Hint: You can find multiples of 2 with (whatever_number % 2 == 0)

-## Extra-ish Credit
+## Challenge

 ### Password Checker
 Ask the user to enter a password.
 Ask them to confirm the password.
 If it's not equal, keep asking until it's correct or they enter q to quit.